Tony Evers: Immigration

 Evers supports permitting undocumented immigrants living in Wisconsin to obtain driver's licenses, and has called this position "common sense".

 In December 2019, in response to Trump's executive order requiring states' consent for refugee resettlement, Evers sent the administration a letter stating that Wisconsin would accept refugees, calling them "part of the fabric of [the] state", and criticizing Trump's refugee policies as "overly cumbersome and inappropriate".
-In February 2020, Evers sent U.S. Secretary of State Mike Pompeo a letter to asking him to halt negotiations with the government of Laos regarding deportations of Wisconsin's Hmong refugee population, who had previously been protected from deportation due to a long record of human rights violations in Laos.
+In February 2020, Evers sent U.S. Secretary of State Mike Pompeo a letter asking him to halt negotiations with the government of Laos regarding deportations of Wisconsin's Hmong refugee population, who had previously been protected from deportation due to a long record of human rights violations in Laos.

 Income tax

 During the 2018 campaign, Evers proposed to cut income tax by 10% for Wisconsin residents who earn less than $100,000 per year.
 He also pledged not to raise taxes, saying, "I'm planning to raise no taxes."
-But Evers's first budget proposal in 2019 increased taxes by $1.3 billion, an amount he called "small."
-PolitiFact rated this change of position a "full flop."
-His second budget proposed a $1 billion tax increase.
-Evers fulfilled his proposal to cut income taxes by 10%, which was funded by raising taxes on manufacturers and farmers with a turnover of over $300,000 per year.
+Evers's first budget proposal in 2019 increased taxes by $1.3 billion, about 1.5% of the $83 billion state budget.
+His second proposal reduced his proposed tax increase to $1 billion.
+Evers's tax increase included raising the gas tax, but the billion-dollar increase in state tax revenue came from reducing tax credits available to large manufacturers and wealthy tax filers with capital gains earnings of more than $300,000 per year.
+In later years, Evers fulfilled his proposal to cut income taxes by 10% making several line-item vetoes to specific elements, but largely leaving the budget as it was proposed by state Republicans.

+Infrastructure

+While campaigning for governor, Evers promised to focus on improving roads and bridges.
+In March 2024, he signed bipartisan bills to increase electrical vehicle charging stations.

 LGBT rights

 In June 2019, Evers issued an executive order to fly the rainbow flag at Wisconsin's Capitol Building for Pride month, making it the first time the rainbow flag had ever flown above the capitol.

+On December 6, 2023, Evers vetoed a bill banning gender-affirming care for minors.
+He wrote in his veto message, "This type of legislation, and the rhetoric beget by pursuing it, harms LGBTQ people and kids' mental health, emboldens anti-LGBTQ hate and violence, and threatens the safety and dignity of LGBTQ Wisconsinites".
+Evers said, "I will veto any bill that makes Wisconsin a less safe, less inclusive, and less welcoming place for LGBTQ people and kids."

+In April 2024, Evers vetoed a bill banning transgender athletes from sports and athletic teams.

 Marijuana legalization

 Having campaigned on his support of cannabis in Wisconsin, Evers announced in January 2019 the inclusion of medical marijuana in his state budget as a "first step" toward legalization.
-On February 7, he announced he would propose legalizing recreational marijuana in his 2021-2023 biennial budget.
+On February 7, he announced he would propose legalizing recreational marijuana in his 2021–2023 biennial budget.

-Roads

-Evers has cited studies showing that Wisconsin has some of the nation's worst roads.
-He ran for governor on a promise to focus on improving roads and bridges, and has said he is open to imposing a gas tax to fund the projects.
+The Republican-led legislature disagrees with Evers's support for recreational marijuana use, supporting only its medical use.